formal-verification-research/IVy-Models/README.md

 | Directory         | Description       |
 | ----------------- | ----------------- |
 | arbitration       | Verifying correctness of the handshake arbitration protocol and the network architecture.
 See Sections 5 and 6 in our paper. |
-| old_ideas         | Our non-working model (useful to understand limitations of invariant checking)
 | routing           | Correct verification of the routing protocol using C++ simulation. |
 | zones             | Using scripts to formally verify the zone-based model |
 | software          | Software used to generate verification results |